dac6acc4f/Apollo/README.md

 ## Information
 - Official Apollo Server: [server:**19132**] *Often online, but could be offline at times.*
 - Need to communicate with us?
 Join our [Telegram](https://telegram.me/joinchat/Ca8L9T9P01PtR1bOEwtxuw) group!
+- We are a third party software of PocketMine.
+We did not code PocketMine, and all credit should be given to them.
+We are also using Genisys's branch of PocketMine, and all credits should be given to Genisys for their added features to PocketMine.
+ - We edited their generators, and removed some unnessesary lines that would save some bytes.